Caravaggio sketches unveiled at Italian castle

 MILAN A collection of more than 1,000 sketches, some of which are thought to have been by 16th century Italian artist Caravaggio, were unveiled at Milan's Sforzesco Castle on Wednesday.

-If proved authentic, the drawings could be worth up to 700 million euros (552.4 million pounds), art historians say, and would add to the Italian city's rich artistic collection, which includes Leonardo da Vinci's "Last Supper".
+If proved authentic, the drawings could be worth up to 700 million euros ($870 million), art historians say, and would add to the Italian city's rich artistic collection, which includes Leonardo da Vinci's "Last Supper".

 "The problem is that not one of Caravaggio's works were signed with his name," Boeri added.